 (8) Fuel system integrity.
 The vehicle shall have demonstrated conformance to FMVSS 301.

 (F) Conformance requirements.
-The applicable components of the finished vehicle shall conform to the following FMVSS/RSC requirements (conformance attested by certification):
+The applicable components of the finished vehicle shall conform to the following FMVSS/OOD requirements (conformance attested by certification):

 (1) Brake hoses.
 If any brake hoses are different from the unmodified vehicle, those hoses shall be recertified as conforming to FMVSS 106, brake hoses.